theaholtlund/instagram-analysis/README.md

 - `count_comments`: Finds the total number of comments made on Instagram posts.
 - `count_liked_comments`: Finds the total number of comments liked by the user.
 - `count_liked_posts`: Finds the total number of Instagram posts liked by the user.
+- `count_stories`: Finds the total number of Instagram stories posted by the user.
 - `most_liked_posts`: Finds the accounts to which the user has given the most likes.
 - `not_following_back`: Finds users who the account follows that does not follow back.